 As with all collections, it started in a fairly random fashion, but it quickly began to form itself into some quite well-defined groups:

 - An example of every Odhner 100 Series machine (except the 135, unless anybody out there would like to donate one to me!)

-- An example of most general types of Facit machine;
+- An selection of Facit machines;

 - A Felt and Tarrant comptometer;

 - British comptometers from different time periods;

 - An example of each of the Contex Model B half-adders;